-Over this reporting period, the Academy Trust received a General Annual Grant of £5,259k which is the primary mechanism for funding the schools objectives.
-Despite our GAG carry forward from last year being £52k our additional income from other sources allowed us to spend £5,889k on the academies primary educational operational expenditure (£5,259k of which came from GAG).
-A transfer of £249k from GAG was completed in this period to support capital investments.
+Over this reporting period, the Academy Trust received a General Annual Grant of £5,122k (including the Teachers' Pay Grant of £50k) which is the primary mechanism for funding the schools objectives.
+We have spent £5,044k on the academies primary educational operational expenditure together with a transfer of £19.5k from GAG to support our role in school sports and £43.6k to support capital investments.
+This means we are carrying a GAG reserve of £15K through to the next period.